Jetfighter (series)

 Jetfighter II was produced before the winner of the Advanced Tactical Fighter competition was announced; the programmers chose to emulate the YF-23 "Black Widow II" as the winning aircraft rather than the eventual winner, the YF-22 (which "entered service" in 2004 as the F-22 Raptor).

 Games

 Reception

 In the United States, Jetfighter IV's jewel case version sold 270,000 copies and earned $2.6 million by August 2006, after its release in January 2002.
 It was the country's 75th best-selling computer game between January 2000 and August 2006.
 Combined sales of all Jetfighter computer games released between January 2000 and August 2006 had reached 450,000 units in the United States by the latter date.

-In a 1994 survey of wargames the magazine gave Jetfighter: The Adventur two-plus stars out of five ("still an entertaining product").
+In a 1994 survey of wargames the magazine gave Jetfighter: The Adventure two-plus stars out of five ("still an entertaining product").
 Jetfighter II received three stars ("contemporary graphics and play value").